 Reset all devices

 First, shut down your modem/router.
-If both comes as separate device, turn off both.
+If both come as a separate device, turn off both.
 Keep it turned off for 2 mts to ensure a proper power cycle.
 It also helps to turn off your iPhone, iPad or iPod.

 Then turn on your modem/router.
 After that turn on your mobile device.
 Now check if the problem is solved.